Brandon Johnson sworn in as Chicago mayor: ‘Our best and brightest days are ahead of us’

 The new mayor’s speech struck an earnest tone with the humorous touches he was known for on the campaign trail.

-While shouting out his large family and his late mother who always opened her door to relatives near and distant, he quipped, “I didn’t know how many cousins I had until I ran for mayor.”
+While giving shoutouts to his large family and his late mother who always opened her door to relatives near and distant, he quipped, “I didn’t know how many cousins I had until I ran for mayor.”
 He amusedly remarked on his father’s profession as both a carpenter and pastor: “You understand the pressure of growing up in a house when your father is just like Jesus?”

 “We won’t always agree, but I won’t ever question your motives or your commitment,” Johnson told the council members.
 “And I’ll always do my part to find common ground.”